 Why You Should Migrate Applications to the Cloud

 Cloud computing is changing the way companies and users worldwide store and deploy their data and applications.
-It is no longer necessary for business to run on premises datacenters, private servers and expensive storage hardware.
+It is no longer necessary for businesses to run on-premises datacenters, private servers and expensive storage hardware.

-Since COVID-19 and quarantine rules forcing more people to work from home and work remotely, digital transformation has accelerated.
+Since COVID-19 (and the resulting quarantine rules) has forced more people to work from home and work remotely, digital transformation has accelerated.

 Now that you understand how to migrate an application to the cloud and some of the ways to overcome the obstacles of such a migration, it is time to address why small and large companies can benefit from the cloud.